tokjun/openigtlink.github.com/contact.md

-If you have questions regarding the project or potential collaborations, please feel free to contact Junichi Tokuda (E-mail: tokuda at bwh.harvard.edu), Department of Radiology, Brigham and Women's Hospital.
+If you have questions regarding the project or potential collaborations, please feel free to contact:

+- [Junichi Tokuda](http://www.spl.harvard.edu/pages/People/tokuda), Department of Radiology, Brigham and Women's Hospital.